grayresearch/CX/CHARTER.md

 etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

-To overcome this custom extensions' reuse problem / standards gap, the CX-ISA, CX-SW, and CX-HW TGs will define interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.

 ## Objectives

-Together the Composable Extensions ISA (CX-ISA) Task Group, Composable Extensions Software (CX-SW) Task Group, and Composable Extensions Hardware (CX-HW) Task Group, operating concurrently, and coordinating work, will specify *CX-ISA:* a RISC-V ISA standard extension, *CX-SW:* a runtime library API and an ABI, and *CX-HW:* a CX unit logic interface, enabling any number of *composable extensions* (CXs), their software libraries, and reusable hardware cores, to harmoniously coexist within one RISC-V system.
+The Composable Extensions (CX) Task Group(s) will specify an ISA extension, and standard software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.

-Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current CX, to *issue* its custom instructions, and to *signal* any errors. *Stateful* CX instructions may read and write the hart's current CX state.
-Software may discover a second (separately authored) CX is available, select it, and issue its custom instructions.
-CXs' state contexts are managed by CX-agnostic software.
-There may be any number of state contexts per CX per system; multiple harts may issue instructions to one context; and one hart may issue work to multiple contexts of one CX over time.
+Operationally, the interfaces enable software to *discover* that a CX is available, to *select* it as the hart's current CX and *select* hart's CX's current state context, to *issue* its custom instructions, and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
+And so forth.

+CX instructions may access a hart's current CX's current state context.
+A CX state context may include *CX-scoped* CSRs.
+There may be any number of state contexts, per CX, per system.
+Although there is typically one state context per hart per CX, in full generality, *n* harts may share access to one state context, and one hart may access *n* different contexts over time.
+Uniform means of CX state context access allows a CX-aware operating system to manage/save/restore any CX state context, unmodified.

-The hardware standards enable reuse of composable extension unit (CXU) *implementations* (e.g., RTL modules).
-They specify interoperable module port names, signaling, and function, including support for combinational or pipelined fixed- or variable-latency signaling, enabling automatic glueless composition of a DAG of 1+ CPUs and 0+ CXUs into a composed system; each CXU implements 1+ CXs.
-Then in response to issuing a CX instruction, a CPU issues a CXU request, routed to the selected CXU, and its response is routed back to the CPU.
+The (separate, optional) hardware interfaces simplify reuse of composable extension unit (CXU) *implementations* (e.g., RTL modules).
+They enable gluess automated composition of a DAG of CPUs and CXUs into one system.
+Each CXU implements one or more CXs.
+In response to a CX instruction, a CPU issues a CXU request, routed to the hart's selected CX's CXU, and its response is routed back to the CPU.
+The interfaces specify CXU ports and function.
+They support at least combinational, pipelined, and flow-controlled signaling.

-The ISA extensions, API, ABI, and logic interface, will fulfil these
-requirements: composability, conflict-freedom, decentralization, stable binaries, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
+The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
 In particular:

 1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs or ordinary *non-composable* custom extensions (NCXs), or their libraries, in one system.

-2. *Conflict-freedom:* Any CX may use any of the custom-\* opcode instructions, without conflict with other CXs or NCXs.
+2. *Conflict-freedom:* Any CX may use any of (possibly a *CX subset* of) the custom-\* opcode instructions, without conflict with other CXs or NCXs.

 3. *Decentralization:* Anyone may define, implement, and/or use a CX without coordination with others, and without resort to a central naming or numbering authority.

-4. *Stable binaries:* CX library *binaries* compose without recompilation or relinking.
+4. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.

+5. *Composable hardware:* adding CXUs to a system does not require modifications to other CPUs or CXUs.
+The CXU logic interface is such that it is straightforward to implement a CXU in System Verilog.

-5. *Uniformity of* *scope:* at least: instructions may access int registers, may be stateful; *naming, discovery, versioning:* CX software has a uniform means to discover if specific CX / version is available;
+6. *Uniformity of* *scope:* at least: instructions may access integer registers and may be stateful; and *naming, discovery, versioning:*
+CX software has a uniform means to discover if specific CX / version is available.
-*error signaling:* common means to signal a CX instruction error; and *state management:* common means to manage CX state contexts.

-6. *Performance:* A single instruction suffices to select the CX and CX state context of CX instructions that follow.
+7. *Performance:* A single non-privileged instruction suffices to select the CX and CX state context of CX instructions that follow.

-7. *Frugality:* To minimize hardware complexity, the CX-ISA extension provides only (access controlled) CX multiplexing and error signaling.
-All other CX services are provided by a software API specified by CX-SW TG.
+8. *Frugality:* To reduce hardware complexity, the ISA extension supports CX multiplexing and error signaling, while other CX services may be provided by a software API.

-8. *Security:* Privileged software may grant or deny unprivileged software access to a CX or its state.
-Once again, a single instruction suffices to select the CX and CX state context without a detour into privileged software.
-The specification includes a threat model.
-It precludes side channel attacks where practical, e.g., using opaque CX indices to untrusted code.
+9. *Security:* The specification includes a threat model.
+Side channel attacks are mitigated.
+Privileged software may grant or deny unprivileged software access to a CX or its state.

-9. *Longevity:* The TG standards explicitly document how specified interfaces version over decades, providing best possible forwards and backwards compatibility to mixes of old and new composable extensions and their libraries.
+10. *Longevity:* The TG standards explicitly document how specified interfaces version over decades, providing best possible forwards and backwards compatibility to mixes of old and new composable extensions and their libraries.

-### Deliverables, division of TG responsibilities
+### Deliverables, separation of TG responsibilities

-1. *CX-ISA TG* defines the Composable Extensions standard extension *-Zicx* implementing access controlled CX multiplexing and error signaling.
+1. *CX-ISA sub-TG* defines the Composable Extensions standard extension *-Zicx* implementing access controlled CX multiplexing and error signaling.
 This comprises:

 	a.
-New CSRs, new instructions, or other new mechanisms to enable, select, and access-control CX and CX state multiplexing; and
+New CSRs, instructions, or other mechanisms to enable, select, and access-control CX and CX state multiplexing; and

 	b.
-New CSRs, new instructions, or other new mechanisms to uniformly signal errors arising during CX instruction execution.
+New CSRs, instructions, or other mechanisms to uniformly signal errors during CX instruction execution.

-2. *CX-SW TG* defines:
+2. *CX-SW sub-TG* defines:

 	a.
 CX-RT: The CX Runtime API for uniform CX naming, discovery, version management, uniform extension state context management, and uniform access control;

 	b.
-CX-ABI: The application binary interface specifying disciplined use of -Zicx CX multiplexing.
+CX-ABI: The application binary interface governing disciplined use of -Zicx CX multiplexing.

 	c.
 Standard CX behaviors (e.g., state isolation) and instructions (e.g., for uniform access to state contexts) so that CXs and CX software are truly composable.

-3. *CX-HW TG* defines:
+3. *CX-HW sub-TG* defines:

 	a.
-CXU-LI: the composable extension unit (CXU) logic interface, a HW-HW interface specification to exchange uniform CXU requests and responses, and
+CXU-LI: the composable extension unit logic interface, a HW-HW interface specification to exchange uniform CXU requests and responses, and

 	b.
 CXU-MD: the system manifest and CPU/CXU core metadata format, specifying system and cores' CXU-LI constraints and parameters.

-    Together CXU-LI and CXU-MD enable automatic glueless composition of configurable CPU and CXU cores into processor complexes.
+    Together CXU-LI and CXU-MD enable automated glueless composition of configurable CPU and CXU cores into processor complexes.

-The interrelationship of these three separate task group abstraction layers is illustrated in this hardware-software stack diagram.
+The interrelationship of these three subgroups' abstraction layers is illustrated in this hardware-software stack diagram.

 <img src="/spec/images/composition-layers.png" width="500">

-The three TGs' specifications may be applied separately, or together.
+The three sub-specifications may be applied separately, or together.
 For example, an implementation might implement the -Zicx extension and the CX Runtime API, hosting CX libraries obeying the CX-ABI, but *not* adopt CXU-LI or CXU-MD, employing other means to implement the various